peroks/model/README.md

 model instances throughout your application in a consistent, efficient and clear manner.

+A model is similar to a database table, where each model property corresponds to a table column.
+This project aims to automatically create database tables based on models in future versions.

 ## How to use

 ### Create a model class

-You define the model properties and constraints in a separate class for each model, in this example a geo point model.
-All models must extend the `Model` base class or a sub-class.
+You define the model properties and constraints in a **separate class** for each model.
+Each model class must contain the static `$properties` property and extend the `Model` class or subclass.

+In the examples below, we work with a geo point model.

     <?php